 2009 – Mary Jo Geyer, PhD, PT, ECCWS, CLT-LANA, C.Ped

-AAWC appreciates Mary Jo Geyer for her many contributions to AAWC.
-Particularly for her efforts with the WHO-Global Initiative for Wound and Lymphedema.
+AAWC recognized Mary Jo for her contributions to AAWC as a member of the Board of Directors, as well as her efforts to facilitate the WHO Global Initiative for Wound and Lymphedema Care.

 2008 – Christine Eremento, LPN, CWS and Teresa Conner Kerr, PT, PhD